Head Shampoo

 Head Shampoo is one of the first mass-market products from the organic products movement beginning in the early 1970s.
-It is produced by the Head Organics Company of Carson, California USA.
+It is produced by the Head Organics Company of Carson, California, United States.

-The product is a shampoo first produced in 1971 by two Los Angeles-based hairstylists who were concerned about the harm they feared traditional shampoos might cause to hair and who created the formula in a garage.
+The product is a shampoo, first produced in 1971, by two Los Angeles–based hairstylists who were concerned about the harm they feared traditional shampoos might cause to hair and who created the formula in a garage.

 The product was first sold through drug paraphernalia shops, or "head shops," hence the name.

 It is red in color and a colorless version, Clearly Head, was produced in response to concerns it would turn consumers' hair red.